gunturwsn/qrmenu-backend/README.md

 - Admin endpoints (cookie-authenticated) for CRUD operations on categories, items, options, and orders.
 - Multi-tenant support with first-time setup flow for bootstrapping a tenant and its owner admin.
 - Redis-backed caching of menu payloads with invalidation helpers.
-- JWT-based admin session handling with Fiber middlewares (CORS, logging, recover, etc.).
+- JWT-based admin session handling with Fiber middlewares (CORS, structured logging with request IDs, recover, etc.).
 - Infrastructure-as-code via Docker Compose for local development, hot reload (Air), and migrations.

 ## Tech Stack